SkyLucilfer/GSoC-2020/Part1.md

 ## Plurals and context support
 Plurals and context support has been one of the features that is missing from Godot's i18n system.
-Users can now use the newly added API for translating plurals and providing context in a translation.
+Users can now use the newly added APIs for translating plurals and providing context in a translation.
+This new feature will resolve issues such as [31432](https://github.com/godotengine/godot/issues/31432) and [13267](https://github.com/godotengine/godot/issues/13267).
 The added APIs are:
 - For project:
   - tr_n(message, plural_message, n, context = "")